oisdk/site/posts/2017-04-23-verifying-data-structures-in-haskell-lhs.markdown

 type x <= y = (x <=? y) :~: True
 ```

-It's worth mentioning that all of these functions are somewhat axiomatic: as in, any later proofs rely on these functions being correct.
+It's worth mentioning that all of these functions are somewhat axiomatic: there's no checking of these definitions going on, and any later proofs are only correct in terms of these functions.

 If we want our merge function to *really* look like the non-verified version, though, we'll have to mess around with the syntax a little.